dijasila/GPAW/doc/documentation/directmin/directmin.rst

     calc = GPAW(eigensolver=DirectMinLCAO(matrix_exp='egdecomp'),
                 ...)

-To use the third method, firstly please ensure that your functional is unitary invariant and then do the following:
+To use the third method, first ensure that your functional is unitary invariant and then do the following:

 .. code-block:: python